cu-mscso/alzheimers-disease-prediction/README.md

 *Table 2: Performance comparison of machine learning models (Class 0: No Alzheimer's, Class 1: Alzheimer's)*

 ### Key Observations
-- The **Stacking Classifier** achieved the highest accuracy (95%) and balanced performance across both classes
+- The **Stacking Classifier** achieved the highest accuracy (95%) and balanced performance across both classes.
-- **Ensemble methods** (Voting and Stacking) consistently outperformed individual models
+- **Ensemble methods** (Voting and Stacking) consistently outperformed individual models.
-- The MLP Classifier showed poor performance (35% accuracy) with complete failure to predict Class 0
+- The MLP Classifier showed poor performance (35% accuracy) with complete failure to predict Class 0.
-- Class imbalance is evident, particularly in the resampled SVC model which predicted all samples as Class 0
+- Class imbalance is evident, particularly in the resampled SVC model which predicted all samples as Class 0.

 ### Visualizations